 - Violent assaults and robberies occur in Samoa.
 Sexual assaults against foreigners, including Australians, have occurred.
 See

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact a

 High Commission of Samoa or visit the

 Safety and security